Analysis: Plot Analysis

 The play opens in Betty Parris’s bedroom.
 Her father, the Reverend Parris, is wondering what is wrong with her.
 He soon learns that all over town, there are rumors that she’s been bewitched.
 He doesn’t want to believe it, but the night before, he did catch his niece Abigail, his daughter Betty, and some other town girls dancing in the forest.

 Before Tituba is brought to Betty’s room to be questioned, Abigail threatens the other girls not to breathe a word of the truth, other than what she has already revealed, and we learn that Abigail is a treacherous person.
 She tells Proctor that Betty is not really sick; she just got frightened when her father found them the night before.
 Abigail lets Proctor in on the secret, then confronts him and asks him to reveal his love for her.
-He denies her, and says she should forget him.
+He denies her and says she should forget him.

 As the witch hysteria moves through the village, more and more women are arrested as witches.
 Their trials are swift and speedy and almost all are convicted.
 If they confess, however, they are released.
 Soon, however, the girls stop pointing the finger at the town’s less reputable citizens and begin accusing the religious and respectable Rebecca Nurse and Martha Corey.
-Elizabeth warns her husband to put a stop to it by telling the court what he heard Abigail say.
+Elizabeth asks her husband to put a stop to it by telling the court what he heard Abigail say.

 Abigail denies it, but Danforth calls Elizabeth Proctor out to ask her if her husband is a lecher.
-Proctor has assured Danforth that his wife never lies, but in this case, she does, in order to protect his name.
+Proctor has assured Danforth that his wife never lies... but in this case, she does in order to protect his name.
 Danforth sends her away.
 Mary Warren seizes the opportunity to redeem herself and rejoin her social group by suddenly accusing Proctor of making her sign her name in Satan’s book.
 She joins the girls again, confessing that she is now with God again.
 John Proctor is arrested as a witch.

 Just before his death, the ministers and officials of the court allow Elizabeth Proctor to speak to her husband.
-They hope she can convince him to confess, to save himself from death.
+They hope she can convince him to confess and save himself from death.
 Instead, Elizabeth lets him know that she forgives him for his indiscretions with Abigail, and that she shares in the blame.
 She feels he is taking her sin upon himself.
 Proctor decides he wants to live and agrees to confess.
 Reverend Parris praises God.